AdobeDocs/experience-manager-65.fr-FR/help/sites-authoring/search.md

    ![screen-shot_2019-03-05at102509](assets/screen-shot_2019-03-05at102509.png)

-1. Vous pouvez également ajouter des termes de recherche:
+1. Vous pouvez également ajouter des termes de recherche :

    ![screen-shot_2019-03-05at102613](assets/screen-shot_2019-03-05at102613.png)